hazelcast/hazelcast-code-samples/enterprise/pcf-tls-integration/README.md

     "mancenterAppName":"mancenter"
     ```

   A [hazelcast-full.json](../../hazelcast-integration/pcf-integration/hazelcast-full.json) file in this project is provided as well to show syntax for advanced settings.
-You can copy the relevant parts to your own config file and change the values according to your needs.5) Check you service status using `cf services`.
-In our case, there are two Hazelcast services available.
+You can copy the relevant parts to your own config file and change the values according to your needs.

 5) Check you service status using `cf services`.
 In our case, there are two Hazelcast services available.